thomasaull/KickstartProfile/README.md

 For Development run `npm run dev` and open your browser at `http://localhost:8080`

 ### Critical CSS
 Critical CSS gets generated for all visible pages automatically.
-If you want to add hidden pages, change `$additionalHiddenPages` in site/templates/api/Critial.php
+If you want to add hidden pages, change `$additionalHiddenPages` in site/api/Critial.php

+You can decide to create the critical CSS from the live site by adjusting `urls.critical` in `package.json`

 ### Contentbuilder